Not Fine in School

 You could ask the school to read this article about part-time timetables

-You could try using the DfE Contact form to ask them to confirm their position on part time timetables then hopefully you can use their response as evidence
+You could try using the DfE Contact form to ask them to confirm their position on part-time timetables then hopefully you can use their response as evidence when discussing things with the school.

 Your school can also implement a flexi schooling arrangement with you if that feels appropriate. https://www.progressiveeducation.org/flexischooling-a-case-for-enabling-more-children-to-go-to-school-less-often-by-sarah-sudea/